quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST NOT send a non-ack-eliciting packet in response to a non-ack-eliciting packet, even if there are packet gaps that precede the received packet.
+Additionally, a receiver MUST NOT send an ack-eliciting frame in all packets that would otherwise be non-ack-eliciting.
 This avoids an infinite feedback loop of acknowledgments, which could prevent the connection from ever becoming idle.
 Non-ack-eliciting packets are eventually acknowledged when the endpoint sends an ACK frame in response to other events.

 In order to assist loss detection at the sender, an endpoint SHOULD generate and send an ACK frame without delay when it receives an ack-eliciting packet